wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 The versioning system is distributed, meaning complete duplicates of an org with all metadata can be worked on simultaneously by different people.
 So instead of having to tag-team work on change-sets against a limited number of sandboxes, each developer can test on <strong>scratch orgs</strong> that are brought up based on what each developer on his/her laptop.
 Reduced need for coordination enables faster, continuous testing to occur.

+PROTIP: A Sandbox is a nearly identical copy of your production environment available only to Enterprise or Unlimited Edition customers.

 ## DX Tools